ggwc82/learningNode2017/README.md

 This is my personal learning log for learning Node.JS starting April 2017.
 In this README file, I'll include both resources and a daily log of my accomplishments, inspired by the weekly learning objectives and Agile reviews I did at Makers Academy.

+## Day 5 - Wed 3rd May 2017

+Today is a half day, but during this morning I managed to cover more of the new ES6 helper methods for strings, JavaScript classes and prototypes.
+I'm nearing the point where I'll need to start putting this knowledge into practice, in order to let it sink in.
+It's very similar in learning any language, the more you speak, read and write, the quicker you'll become proficient in it.
+Also, one should not be afraid of making mistakes, as there are lessons to be learned from doing things the wrong way and then correcting them.

 ## Day 4 - Tues 2nd May 2017